betterobjects/activeql/docs/domain-configuration/attribute-configuration.md

 <br>

 Validations take place before saving an entity item.
-If validation, either any attribute-validation or entity-validation returns something different then `undefined` or `[]` the validation fails and no save happens.
+If validation, either any attribute-validation or entity-validation returns something different then `undefined` or `[]` the validation fails and no create or update happens.
 The validations create a list of `ValidationViolation` that informs the client about the failed validations.